All Episodes

 I cringe when any one of them does something that I think is mistaken or could be done better.

-Whether it was Perry or Michelle Bachman or Palin or whoever it is, Newt, when you know they can be better, that's that's what I want.
+Whether it was Perry or Michelle Bachman or Palin or whoever it is, Newt, when you know they can be better, that's what I want.

 One of these people is going to be out campaigning for votes.